seminarNotes/seminarNotes/README.md

 #### 👋 HELLO

-[ENG] Thank you for visiting my GitHub page.
+Thank you for visiting my GitHub page.

 I am currently immersed in the study of data engineering and bring with me two years of experience as a numerical analysis developer.
 Beyond my focus on data engineering and quant development, I maintain a wide-ranging interest in various programming languages and theories.
 My goal is to discover improved solutions by exploring and mastering new technologies and tools.